Certificate of Completion | 955 Clock Hours

 - Carbon Monoxide Safety Association (COSA) thru ESCO Institute: Carbon Monoxide & Combustion Safety (COSA) Certification (optional depending on electives)

-- EPA 608 (Chloro-Floro-Carbon - CFC) Refrigerant Certification thru ESCO Institute (required)
+- EPA 608 (Chloro-Floro-Carbon - CFC) Refrigerant Certification thru ESCO Institute (This certification is required to buy refrigerants and to work on equipment containing refrigerants in the field.)

 - Air Conditioning & Refrigeration Safety Coalition (AC&R) thru ESCO Institute: R410A Refrigerant Safety (AC&R) Certification (optional)